Ulm-IQO/qudi-core/docs/programming_guidelines/creating_releases.md

 ---

-# How to create a new `qudi-core` release
+# How to create a new qudi-core release

 ## 1. Version bump

-Create a single commit that includes two changes:
+Create a single commit that includes three changes:
 - Update version number in file `/Version`.
 The scheme is `Major.Minor.Hotfix`.
 - Rename "Pre-Release" section in `/docs/changelog.md` to "Version x.y.z" and add release date below.
 Create new empty "Pre-Release" template (subsections) at the top of the file.